How is the diagnosis of erectile

 understand your problem and to aid a professional sex counselor or a physician

-in managing your case.
-Many men who answer these questions will figure out for
+Many men who answer these questions will figure

-or physical, or both.
 Most are relieved once they have taken a step toward

 understanding their own diagnosis.
 Once you pinpoint your difficulty, you will